-Frank Lloyd Wright was an architect and writer whose distinct style helped him became one of the biggest forces in American architecture.
+Frank Lloyd Wright was an architect and writer whose distinct style helped him become one of the biggest forces in American architecture.
 After college, he became chief assistant to architect Louis Sullivan.
 Wright then founded his own firm and developed a style known as the Prairie School, which strove for an "organic architecture" in designs for homes and commercial buildings.
 Over his career, he created numerous iconic buildings around the world.

 Wright was born June 8, 1867, in Richland Center, Wisconsin.
 His mother, Anna Lloyd Jones, was a teacher from a large Welsh family who had settled in Spring Green, Wisconsin, where Wright later built his famous home, Taliesin.
 His father, William Carey Wright, was a preacher and a musician.

 Wright's family moved frequently during his early years, living in Rhode Island, Massachusetts and Iowa before settling in Madison, Wisconsin, when Wright was 12 years old.
 He spent his summers with his mother's family in Spring Green, falling in love with the Wisconsin landscape he explored as a boy.
 "The modeling of the hills, the weaving and fabric that clings to them, the look of it all in tender green or covered with snow or in full glow of summer that bursts into the glorious blaze of autumn," he later reminisced.
 "I still feel myself as much a part of it as the trees and birds and bees are, and the red barns."